Avishkarm/FashionProductRecommender/README.md

-# ShopStreet
+# Fashion Recommender

-Welcome to My Fashion Website, a quirky and stylish online store where you can find the latest trends in fashion for both men and women.
-Our website offers a seamless shopping experience with features like category sorting, search functionality, and the ability to load more products as you browse.
+Welcome to Fashion Product Recommender using Generative AI, a quirky and stylish online store where you can find the latest trends in fashion for both men and women based on Generative AI features like Image Simialrity, Text Similararity using Vector Databases

 ## Features